 Learn how to think carefully and deeply about theology and Scripture and how they apply to all areas of life.
 Classes last for 8-10 weeks, with limited personal reflection outside of class.
 Registration is required.
 While it is not essential to attend every meeting of a class, we do ask you to commit to attending most Sundays.

-The fall session of each course is a prerequisite.
+The fall and winter sessions of each course is a prerequisite.

 Growing in Grace I: Cross Course